oksusoo1/fireflutter/README.md

 - Check if REVERSE_CLIENT_ID is set on iOS.
 - Check if GCP credential is properly set iOS.

+## Unauthorized permission error on storage.

+If fireflutter throws `[firestore_storage/unauthorized]`, then the user may try to delete file that does not belong him.
+This may happens in testing or putting url(photoUrl) of other user's photo.

 # Dyanmic Links Service